-For succulent smoked turkey apple juice brine both adds great flavor and improves the texture of your turkey.
+With this succulent smoked turkey brined in apple juice, you get a great flavor and improved texture of your turkey.
 Because of the sweetness of the juice, no additional sugar is added to this recipe.

 This apple brine recipe is pretty easy to put together, but requires a bit of preparation before the actual brining of the turkey can begin.

 2 tablespoons cracked black peppercorns

 Bring the water and salt to a boil.
 Add the spices to the water and drop to a simmer.
 After 5 minutes, cover the pan, remove from heat and allow to cool to room temperature.
 Place the water in the refrigerator and chill overnight.